 The train has reached County Line and entered San Diego County.
 Now enjoy the rear views from County Line to just before CP Don.

-The trip at CP Eastbrook.
+The trip to Control Point Eastbrook.

 |Click here for Part 2 of this story!